Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Evaluation

 \subsubsection{Baselines}

+We choose two baselines to present AIF agents.
+The first set focuses on the presentation of the behaviour of AIF agents, aiming at identifying both adaptable behaviour pattern and assessing agents' performance.
+The second baseline compares AIF agents to the state-of-the-art Optuna framework to assess the optimality of hyperparameter choices made by the agents.

-The baselines focus on the best- and worst-case scenarios rather than existing methods to avoid misleading comparisons with the tangentially related problem definitions and methods and concentrate on depicting the dynamics and capabilities of AIF agents.
-We define two baselines for experiments with data distribution drifts: \begin{enumerate} \item \textbf{Random}: Represents a complete lack of adaptability and intelligent choice of hyperparameters.
+We define two baselines to illustrate AIF agents behaviour under data distribution drifts: \begin{enumerate} \item \textbf{Random}: Represents a complete lack of adaptability and intelligent choice of hyperparameters.
 This baseline randomly chooses a new configuration for each federated training round. \item \textbf{Fixed optimal}: Represents the case where parameter tuning was performed and the optimal configuration is set once at the beginning of the training and is never changed.
 To select this configuration, each of the possible configurations was tested and the one with the highest mean SLOs fulfillment at the end of the observed period (around round 50) was taken as the optimal. \end{enumerate}